How I got my good night sleep back – despite my tinnitus

 For me it is really important that it is as dark as possilble, that the bed is comfortable and that there is water close to my bed, so when I wake up thirsty at night I don´t have to get up.
 AND that I don´t get cold or too warm.
 I sometimes sleep with socks on, others say that isn´t good but it makes me feel better.

-Oh yeah and of course I usually have something on.
+Oh yes and of course I usually have something on.

-I tried it, but that isn´t really for me, music doesn´t really work either…then I don´t want to sleep.
+I tried it, but that isn´t really for me, music doesn´t really work either…then I don´t want to sleep, I just want to move and listen to my tunes.
 I usually put on a tv-show or a movie….just to have some background noise.
-Some might say, that it isn´t good for your REM sleep and it does happen occationally that I then think about the movie the next day a lot and I think my mind is processing all that info getting in late at night, so I do try to not watch too horrible things.
+Some might say, that it isn´t good for your REM sleep and it does happen occationally that I think about the movie the next day a lot and I think my mind is processing all that info getting in late at night, so I do try to not watch too horrible things.
+I usually watch something light, like comedies.

 Not being in bed as much